leytilera/addonscript-spec/docs/concepts/flags.md

   environment, which are optional and which versions of them are valid.
 If an addon, which uses the [environment builder](../api/features/builder.md), gets manually installed, meaning not as a dependency, the user SHOULD be asked, which optional `expected` addons and which version of each `expected` addon will be requested.
+- `library` This flag is only valid for files of [instance addons](instance.md).
+It specifies, that this file will be added as a libary to the [launch configuration](../concepts/instance.md#launch-configurations) of this addon.